San Diego Health archives...

 So, the next time you're planning a meal or just looking for something to prepare in a hurry -- whether for breakfast, lunch or dinner -- consider eggs.
 They are relatively inexpensive, delicious tasting, easy to chew and easy to digest.
 They store well in the refrigerator and are simple and fast to prepare.
 But best of all, they're healthy!

-Egg safety tips:
+popular topic Egg safety tips:

 • Store eggs in their original container inside the refrigerator.
 When it comes to shelf life, they age as much in one day on the counter as they would in one week in the refrigerator.
 And storing them on a refrigerator shelf rather than on the door will minimize dramatic changes in temperature and opportunity for breakage.
-If an egg is cracked or dirty, it should be discarded since there is a chance that bacteria has penetrated the protective shell.
+If an egg is cracked or dirty, it should be discarded since there is a chance that bacteria have penetrated the protective shell.

 • Refrigerated eggs are normally safe to consume for even up to two to three weeks after the expiration date on the container.